-Magpie is currently working on a large scale project dissecting her experience as caregiver to her grandmother who lives with Alzheimer’s disease.
+Magpie is currently working on a writing project dissecting her experience as caregiver to her grandmother who lives with Alzheimer’s disease.
 Her work so far seems to be a negotiation with her genetic memory and her present grief.
 At this time she can willfully say that she is not completely sure where this writing will go but that it is definitely going somewhere.
-She gratefully acknowledges all the support, both tangible and in spirit, from her family, from the living people of Norfolk County in Ontario, the remains and the ghosts of those resting ancestors in the cemetaries of Norfolk, Brantford and Brant Ontario, my new cousin friend Grant Smith for all his document and excitement sharing and the financial support of the Ontario Arts Council and the Canada Council For The Arts.
+She gratefully acknowledges all the support, both tangible and in spirit, from her family, from the living people of Norfolk County in Ontario, the remains and the ghosts of those resting ancestors in the cemeteries of Norfolk, Brantford and Brant Ontario, my new cousin friend Grant Smith for all his document and excitement sharing and the financial support of the Ontario Arts Council and the Canada Council For The Arts.
 More to come…

 “Past Presence; Pleiotropy & the impossible cycle of being” is a collection of prose poems telling the stories of strangers and self from Magpie’s experiences of hitchhiking over 25,000km across North America in her late teens and early twenties.
 The 40 minute piece is a condensed, yet expansive piece of writing exploring the themes of adaptations, space, fear, faith, place, othering and the act of storytelling while following a rich Canadian landscape.
 As a performance, the project crosses the boundaries between spoken word, performance poetry and theatre with a reflective yet explosive eclectic electric soundtrack composed by James Lamb.